thunder-project/thunder-registration/README.md

 > algorithms for registering sequences of images

 This package Includes a collection of algorithms for image registration.
-It is well-suited to medical and neuroscience imaging domains.
+It is well-suited to image movies obtained in the medical and neuroscience imaging domains, but can be applied to any image sequences requiring alignment.

 The API is designed around `algorithms` that can be `fit` to data, all of which return a `model` that can be used to `transform` new data, in the style of [`scikit-learn`](http://scikit-learn.org/stable/).
 Built on `numpy` and `scipy`.
 Compatible with Python 2.7+ and 3.4+.
 Works well alongside [`thunder`](http://thunder-project.org) and supprts parallelization via [`spark`](spark-project.org), but can be used as a standalone package on local `numpy` arrays.